 - Make sure your child can rest their feet flat on the floor or a step when they're using the potty or toilet, to get them in a good position for pooing.
 ERIC, The Children's Bowel & Bladder Charity's leaflet, Children's Bowel Problems (PDF, 2.48Mb) shows this position.

-- Ask if they feel worried about using the potty or toilet – some children don't want to poo in certain situations, such as at nursery or school.
+- Ask if they feel worried about using the potty or toilet – some children do not want to poo in certain situations, such as at nursery or school.

-- Stay calm and reassuring, so that your child doesn't see going to the toilet as a stressful situation – you want your child to see pooing as a normal part of life, not something to be ashamed of.
+- Stay calm and reassuring, so that your child does not see going to the toilet as a stressful situation – you want your child to see pooing as a normal part of life, not something to be ashamed of.

-If you'd like advice about taking the stress out of going to the toilet for your child, speak to your health visitor.
+If you'd like advice about taking the stress out of going to the toilet for your child, speak to a health visitor.

 More information and support

-ERIC, The Children's Bowel and Bladder Charity, is a UK charity for families affected by bedwetting, daytime wetting, constipation and soiling.
-ERIC has a freephone helpline on 0808 169 9949 (Monday to Thursday, 10am to 2pm) or you can email the service via a webform at www.eric.org.uk/helpline.
+- ERIC, The Children's Bowel & Bladder Charity, is a UK charity for families affected by bedwetting, daytime wetting, constipation and soiling.
+ERIC has a freephone helpline on 0808 169 9949 (Monday to Thursday, 10am to 2pm), or you can email the service via a webform at www.eric.org.uk/helpline.